boylesoftware/x2node-ws/README.md

 The module's `createApplication()` function that builds and returns the runnable `Application` object can optionally take an object with the application options.
 The options include:

+* `apiVersion` - Version of the API exposed by the application.
+If not specified, the version is determined automatically using the following logic: The `NODE_ENV` environment variable is examined.
+If its value is "development", the version is set to the current timestamp so that it changes each time the application is restarted.
+Otherwise, the version is read from the main module's `package.json`.

 * `connectionIdleTimeout` - Timeout in milliseconds for inactivity on the HTTP connection when activity is expected from the client (waiting for the request, reading the request body, accepting the server response).
 If the timeout occurs before the server starts sending the response, an HTTP 408 (Request Timeout) response is sent back to the client and the connection is closed.
 If timeout happens after the response headers have been sent, the connection is quitely closed.
 The default is 30 seconds.

 * `maxRequestHeadersCount` - Maximum allowed number of incoming HTTP request headers.
 The default is 50.
 This corresponds to the _Node.js_ HTTP module's [maxHeadersCount](https://nodejs.org/docs/latest-v4.x/api/http.html#http_server_maxheaderscount) parameter.